sailpointiqEng/PlatformPing8/05-execution-plan.md

 ```

 **What it checks**:
+- Validate Vault secrets exist (all required secrets are in Vault)
 - Validate connectivity to all nodes (ping/SSH)
 - Validate required ports are free and not in use
 - Validate Java version is correct